 How to Use Credit Karma?

-Credit Karma will have you quickly confirm your identity by answering security questions and then you will be all set.
-Once your account is created Credit Karma will quickly pull credit reports from TransUnion and Equifax and will pull up a screen that looks like this:
+Credit Karma will have you quickly confirm your identity by answering security questions, and then you will be all set.
+Once you create your account, Credit Karma will quickly pull credit reports from TransUnion and Equifax and will pull up a screen that looks like this:

-From here you can take a look at your account balances (including all of your credit cards, business loans, mortgages, auto loans, student loans, etc.) and recommendations for credit cards and other loans you are most likely to be approved for based on your credit score.
-You can also click either score to see the factors impacting it, which you should certainly do if you want to maintain or increase your credit score.
+You can also click either score to see the factors impacting it, which you should undoubtedly do if you want to maintain or increase your credit score.

-As you can see, you thankfully do not need a lot of time to learn how to use Credit Karma.
-Be sure to check your credit score every week or so to see any changes.

-Credit Karma will also typically email you frequently notifying you that your new score is available, so make sure those emails don’t go into your spam folder!
+Credit Karma will typically email you frequently notifying you that your new score is available, so make sure those emails don’t go into your spam folder!

 What Your Credit Score Means

 Each credit bureau has a slightly different way of calculating scores, but they all are based on a standardized scoring system provided by credit modeling company VantageScore.
-The VantageScore model will give you a score between 300-850, which can be broken down into the following ranges:
+The VantageScore model will give you a score between 300-850.
+The score has different possible ranges:

 What Goes Into Your Credit Score

-With Credit Karma you can easily visualize how each credit factor impacts your credit score (organized from high to low impact), so you can take the measurements to improve those areas you consider.
+With Credit Karma, you can easily visualize how each credit factor affects your credit score (organized from high to low impact), so you can take the measurements to improve those areas you consider.
 Below you’ll find a breakdown of these factors: